OWASP/www-project-mobile-app-security/tab_news.md

 ## September 17th, 2019: Xamarin experiment!

 We have launched a react-native experiment based on our compliancy checklist.
-Want to teach others how to validate React NAtive apps against the MASVS?
+Want to teach others how to validate React Native apps against the MASVS?
 Check this [Google sheet](https://drive.google.com/open?id=1UL1yLRREJwXfe0HlrcX-IuvPYQM7lTtG)!.

 ## September 6th, 2019: Flutter experiment!

 We have launched a react-native experiment based on our compliancy checklist.
-Want to teach others how to validate React NAtive apps against the MASVS?
+Want to teach others how to validate React Native apps against the MASVS?
 Check this [Google sheet](https://drive.google.com/open?id=1wHK3VI1cU1xmYrCu9yb5OHKUEeLIPSkC)!.

 ## September 6th, 2019: React native experiment!

 We have launched a react-native experiment based on our compliancy checklist.
-Want to teach others how to validate React NAtive apps against the MASVS?
+Want to teach others how to validate React Native apps against the MASVS?
 Check this [Google sheet](https://drive.google.com/open?id=1P5FZ_Bup5eSPOmkePZA8cIpKGOKvngkN)!.

-## August 29th, 2019: Carlos Holguera joins the leaderteam
+## August 29th, 2019: Carlos Holguera joins the leader team

 We are happy to announce that Carlos Holguera joins us as an official MSTG Author and co-leader!
 With a team of 3 we hope to march further as that would make our lives easier given that all of this hard work is done by volunteers!